RahimUllah001/DjangoCourseStepByStep/gs5/day5-project5.md

-# Day 5 - Project 5: Django Multi-App Architecture: Exploring Dual URL Mapping Techniques
+# Project: Django Multi-App Architecture: Exploring Dual URL Mapping Techniques
 *This project demonstrates two approaches to URL mapping in Django*

 In the first project, I completed the following steps: